mantidproject/mantid/docs/source/tutorials/muon_GUI_course/other_mantid_functions.rst

 This section allows the user to:

-* familiarise themself with the content of Mantid workspaces
+* become familiar with the content of Mantid workspaces
 * learn how to read/export data
 * learn how to overlay data/change plot style